lammps/lammps/doc/src/Howto_lammps_gui.rst

 View
 ^^^^

-The ``View`` menu offers to show or hide the three optional windows with log output, graphs, or images.
+The ``View`` menu offers to show or hide the additional windows with log output, charts, variables, images.
 The default settings for those can be changed in the ``Preferences dialog``.

 About